The Right to a Healthy Environment

 Resolution on the Rights of the Child

-A resolution on the Rights of the Child, focusing on realising the rights of children through a healthy environment, is being presented by the European Union and Group of Latin America and Caribbean Countries (GRULAC).
+A resolution on the Rights of the Child, focusing on realizing the rights of children through a healthy environment, is being presented by the European Union and Group of Latin America and Caribbean Countries (GRULAC).
 This resolution will urge States to ensure that the best interest of the child is a primary consideration in environmental decision-making.

 On 21 September 2020, the Children’s Environmental Rights Initiative (CERI) together with the Child Rights Connect Working Group on Environment delivered a statement to the Council during an interactive dialogue with the UN Special Rapporteur on hazardous substances.
 It demands a strong resolution that commits States to place children’s rights at the heart of environmental policies and action, and to formally recognizes children’s right to a healthy environment.